Overview

 - Implement Azure Site Recovery.

-After completing this module, students will be able to:
+After completing this module, you’ll be able to:

-- Describe Hyper-V Replica, pre-requisites for its use, and its high-level architecture and components
+- Describe Hyper-V Replica, pre-requisites for its use, and its high-level architecture and components.

 - Configure Hyper-V Replica settings, health monitoring, and failover options.